mindspore-ai/contrib/papers/CME/README.md

 Finally, CME pursues margin equilibrium by disturbing the features of novel class instances in an adversarial min-max fashion.
 Experiments on Pascal VOC and MS-COCO datasets show that CME significantly improves upon two baseline detectors (up to 3 ~ 5% in average), achieving state-of-the-art performance.

-The contradiction of represetation and classification in few-shot object detection is shown as following:
+The contradiction of representation and classification in few-shot object detection is shown as following:

 ![](figures/contradiction.png)